 to generate an execution plan for the PR.

-Your team members review the PR, test results, and execution plan, and if everything looks good, merge the PR in.
+Review and merge the pull request: Your team members review the PR, test results, and execution plan, and if everything looks good, merge in the PR.

 Finally, your deployment server runs the automated deployment steps, which may include another round of automated